 Untranslated > Translated

 Each key can be either verified (default) or unverified with verified meaning translated.
 Unverified translations are marked and can be selected in the editor.
-An unverified translation either requires proofreading or revision by a translator.
+An unverified translation requires either proofreading or revision by a translator.

 -